kelvin0/ImageAutomation/index.md

 ## Smart objects?
 Prior to my involvement, the graphic designer had been looking for a way to simplify and automate this image generation process.
-An important feature that would be key to this work is the concept [Smart Objects](https://helpx.adobe.com/ca/photoshop/using/create-smart-objects.html)
+An important feature that would be key to this work is the concept of [Smart Objects](https://helpx.adobe.com/ca/photoshop/using/create-smart-objects.html)

-Smart objects in Photoshop allow you to 'link' 2 or more PSD files.
+**Smart objects** in Photoshop allow you to 'link' 2 or more PSD files.
 Any changes made to the linked PSD are automatically made to any PSD linking to it!
+Basically you create a PSD file, and have one the layers be a Smart Object.
+Then you link that Smart Object layer to another PSD.
+In Photoshop when you open the background image and the product image, any changes you make to the product image instantly are also made to the background image.

+Another cool thing about Smart Objects: all the transformations are in the Smart Object layer are preserved, regardless of the changes you make to the source PSD.

 ![Smart Objects workflow](https://github.com/kelvin0/ImageAutomation/blob/gh-pages/smart_objects_update.png?raw=true)